1 Humbucker 1 Volume Pull for North Single Coil Wiring Diagram

 You should dedicate some time to figuring out how you sound when you are playing fingerstyle versus how playing with a pick sounds.
 As a guitar player, it never hurts to have many tools in your arsenal- the more the merrier and it doesn’t cost a dime!

-Investing on a cheap but decent acoustic guitar can also help if you’re trying to improve your fretting technique.
+Investing in a cheap but decent acoustic guitar can also help if you’re trying to improve your fretting technique.

 I hope this post has helped you in some way.
-Whether you’re trying to repair the electronics on your guitar and making changes is your only option, or you just want to experiment with the sounds, modding the electronics can be a fantastic idea.
+Whether you’re trying to repair the electronics on your guitar and making changes is your only option, or you just want to experiment with the sounds to get better at guitar, modding the electronics can be a fantastic idea.
 Just make sure that you take many pictures of the wiring before you decide to take it apart so you can rewire it the way it was if you get stuck later.

 If this article has helped you in some way, do let me know!
 I’m always looking for suggestions and feedback, so I will be happy to hear from you.